CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 The good thing about this sort of approach is it also applies very easily to other spatial structures.
 In fact, the translation process might barely be changed at all.

 I then have a kernel to traverse this tree iteratively for intersections.
-I manage the stack as two arrays: one with the remaining number of children to check and one without
+I manage the stack as two arrays: one with the remaining number of children to check and one without.
+A major benefit of this traversal kernel is it would be almost unchanged for other spacial data structures.

 # Results / Performance